WidyaPuspitaloka/Linux-Configuration/README.md

 1. Start by changing the SSH port from 22 to 2200 (open up the `sudo vim/etc/ssh/sshd_config file`, change the port number on line 5 to 2200, then restart SSH by running sudo service ssh restart)

 ### Configure the Uncomplicated Firewall (UFW)
-2. Check to see if the ufw (the preinstalled ubuntu firewall) is active by running sudo ufw status - it is inactive at this point
+1. Check to see if the ufw (the preinstalled ubuntu firewall) is active by running sudo ufw status - it is inactive at this point

-6. Run sudo ufw allow 2200/tcp to allow all tcp connections for port 2200 so that SSH will work
+2. Run sudo ufw allow 2200/tcp to allow all tcp connections for port 2200 so that SSH will work
-7. Run sudo ufw allow 80/tcp to set the ufw firewall to allow a basic HTTP server
+3. Run sudo ufw allow 80/tcp to set the ufw firewall to allow a basic HTTP server
-8. Run sudo ufw allow 123/udp to set the ufw firewall to allow NTP
+4. Run sudo ufw allow 123/udp to set the ufw firewall to allow NTP

-not 9.
-Run sudo ufw deny 22 to deny port 22 (deny this port since it is not being used for anything; it is the default port for SSH, but this virtual machine has now been configured so that SSH uses port 2200)

-10. Run `sudo ufw enable` to enable the ufw firewall
+5. Run `sudo ufw enable` to enable the ufw firewall
-11. Run sudo ufw status to check which ports are open and to see if the ufw is active; if done correctly, it should look like this:
+6. Run sudo ufw status to check which ports are open and to see if the ufw is active; if done correctly, it should look like this:
 ```
 To                         Action      From
 --                         ------      ----